xinformatics/DSF-compendium-SY/analysis/logs/log_Week_02.md

 ### Thorn:
 Something that was challenging that could be worked on, such as anything that wasn't 100% clear and could be elaborated on.
 Any sticking points should be addressed here.
-* Some extra tutotials for interested learners.
+* Some extra tutorials for interested learners.

 ## Additional thought
 Write anything that you think would be important for YOU later on.